Following system colour scheme Selected dark colour scheme Selected light colour scheme

 }

-Besides the standard meta key, this has two top level keys, message and errors.
+Besides the standard meta key, this has the following top level keys:

-The message and source strings do not have any specific meaning, and are intended for human interpretation to figure out what the underlying issue was.
+The message and source strings do not have any specific meaning, and are intended for human interpretation to aid in diagnosing underlying issue.

-Like PEP 691, this PEP proposes that all requests and responses from the Upload API will have a standard content type that describes what the content is, what version of the API it represents, and what serialization format has been used.
+Like PEP 691, this PEP proposes that all requests and responses from this upload API will have a standard content type that describes what the content is, what version of the API it represents, and what serialization format has been used.

-Unlike PEP 691, this PEP does not change the existing 1.0 API in any way, so servers will be required to host the new API described in this PEP at a different endpoint than the existing upload API.
+Unlike PEP 691, this PEP does not change the existing legacy 1.0 upload API in any way, so servers are required to host the new API described in this PEP at a different endpoint than the existing upload API.

-In addition to the above, a special “meta” version is supported named latest, whose purpose is to allow clients to request the absolute latest version, without having to know ahead of time what that version is.
+As with PEP 691, a special “meta” version is supported named latest, the purpose of which is to allow clients to request the latest version implemented by the server, without having to know ahead of time what that version is.
 It is recommended however, that clients be explicit about what versions they support.

-Since this PEP expects the existing legacy 1.0 upload API to exist at a different endpoint, and it currently only provides for JSON serialization, this mechanism is not particularly useful, and clients only have a single version and serialization they can request.
-However clients SHOULD be setup to handle content negotiation gracefully in the case that additional formats or versions are added in the future.
+Similar to PEP 691, this PEP also standardizes on using server-driven content negotiation to allow clients to request different versions or serialization formats, which includes the format part of the content type.
+However, since this PEP expects the existing legacy 1.0 upload API to exist at a different endpoint, and this PEP currently only provides for JSON serialization, this mechanism is not particularly useful.
+Clients only have a single version and serialization they can request.
+However clients SHOULD be prepared to handle content negotiation gracefully in the case that additional formats or versions are added in the future.

 FAQ